 What is million dollar spaghetti?

 It's your new favorite pasta bake, that's what!
-This pasta casserole is a flavor bomb, you guys.
+This pasta casserole is so tasty.
 Rumor has it that when you try a bite, you will feel like a million bucks.
 All that Italian sausage and cheesy pasta.
-It's a carb and cheese lovefest.
+It's carb and cheese heaven.
 It's all-out comfort food.
-This is heaven!

 Ok, ok... so this million dollar baked spaghetti does take a little more time to prepare, but it's SO worth it.
 And it's straightforward to make, not at all complicated!
 You'll also be saving a few bucks with this fairly inexpensive recipe that easily feeds a crowd.